NotANumberNaN/rofflifier/README.md

-# rofflifier
+# Balatro Rofflifier
-A small mod for Balatro that turns some text into Roffle references
+Turns some text into Roffle references
+Used framework from Bala-gay (https://github.com/GitNether/balagay) because I don't know how to use Lua